Now with Garmin integration (Beta)

 This is a great new running app.
 I love the pace gauge, and all the other features so far.
 You can see it is being developed by a runner.
 This app has the potential to become a killer app for running.
 Excited to see what's on the roadmap.

-Love the UI for analysing my runs!
-I'm also a big fan of the Apple Watch's screen customisation and the post-run stats!
+Love the UI for analyzing my runs!
+I'm also a big fan of the Apple Watch's screen customization and the post-run stats!

 Pace It is a nice and polished app and offers a fresh take to running apps and statistics.
 The developer is very active to provide new features, so I'm very excited for all the upcoming new features!